taocpp/PEGTL/doc/Inputs-and-Parsing.md

 The `argv` and `base` inputs are also `view` inputs according to this classification.

-The `copy` inputs do not copy anything when they can move from the source during construction.
+The `copy` inputs are move aware when presented with an r-value reference during construction.

-For all inputs the data **must** reside in a contiguous piece of memory, e.g. a `std::vector` works, a `std::list` does **not**.
+For all inputs the data **must** reside in a contiguous piece of memory, i.e. a `std::vector` or `std::array` can be used, but **not** a `std::list` or `std::deque`.

-The inputs for data in the filesystem are either
+The inputs for data in a file are either

 - `read` inputs that use `std::fread()` to read the file into memory upon construction, or
 - `mmap` inputs that use `::mmap(2)` (or similar) to map the file into the address space, or
-- `file` inputs that inherits an `mmap` input when available with a `read` input as fallback.
+- `file` inputs that are built with an `mmap` input when available, and a `read` input as fallback.

 All of the above inputs are also either

 - plain inputs whose position information is "simple", most often a count from the start of the input data, or
 - `text` inputs whose position information includes a line and column number based on the `Eol` parameter explained below.

+> [!NOTE]
+> The column number is just an offset from the start of the input data.
+> It does **not** take into account that a single [Unicode](https://en.wikipedia.org/wiki/Unicode) character can be composed of multiple code points, and a single code point can be encoded in multiple code units.

-In addition there is the [`action_input`](Actions-and-States.md#action-input) which is closely associated with the inputs listed here but considered distinct because it can not be used as input for a parsing run.
+In addition there is the [`action_input`](Actions-and-States.md#action-input) which is related to the inputs listed here but falls into a slightly different category since it can not be used as an input for a parsing run.

 ### Parameters